 When a lottery bid was being put together to purchase Priory House she offered to do Tea Time Tales there on a Thursday afternoon, a talk from her huge fund of local knowledge and a cup of tea or coffee and a cake.
 They have continued every year since then, and until her sad death, if you wanted to speak to Vivienne, you knew you would find her there on a Thursday.
 A plaque marks the chair she always sat in.

-Dunstable Town Guides were involved in the “Dunstable at War” WW11 reminiscence project in 2004, and the Medieval Dunstable project in 2013, which still continues today.
+Dunstable Town Guides were involved in the “Dunstable at War” WW11 reminiscence project in 2004, the Medieval Dunstable project in 2013, and are currently actively involved in Historical Dunstable and the Cultural Consortium of the High Street Heritage Action Zone.